alik604/momentum-coding-challenge/README.md

 The customer, Sam, was interested in the **InnovateX 5000 GPU**.
 He requested a large quantity (10,000) of these GPUs for his project.
 ```

 > The generated design doc is for the "InnovateX 5000 GPU".
-The customer never asked for this specific GPU, but thats a
+The customer never asked for this specific GPU, but thats a model-side issue.
+And on me for not making the design doc and text line up.
+I should have generated a better conversation in part1 by adding the design doc to the "System"
-> issue on the model side.

 Potential features:

-1. Can send gemini a PDF of a design doc.
-This is will add more code without showing my abilities as any greater, which
+1. Can send Gemini a PDF of a design doc.
+This will add more code without showing my abilities as any greater, which
-   is why I did the text based equivalent with the extractive summarization (shows I know NLP..
-I was a data Scientist
+   is why I did the text-based equivalent with the extractive summarization (shows I know NLP- I was a Data Scientist
    before)
-2. I was planed on making a docker file
+2. I was planning on making a docker file
     1. Benefits
         1. **Docker Scout (host level security)**
         2. Portability
         3. Easy to deploy
     2. Cons
         1. Not sure which port I need to expose for the API call.
-Seems to be 443
+Seems to be port 443
-        2. My local windows install is broken.
+        2. Docker is broken on my local Windows, the fix for a few weeks back isn't working.
 Normally I'd code on my work Mac
 3. **Add SAST & DAST (application level security)**
     1. ie, Bandit
-    2. Regardless of having it in the CI/CD, first step is having it as part of local testing (just like
+    2. Regardless of having it in the CI/CD, the first step is having it as part of local testing (just like
        PyLint/Black/Flake8)
 4. Use Latent Dirichlet Allocation (LDA) to show the various topic the chat.
 Use NLTK & Gensim.
     1. Can make a nice-ish word cloud with the topics as a visual representation